-This can be negotiated however we recommend that landlords employ the regular services of a pool specialist then incorporate the cost into the rent.
-NB: The law requires all spa and swimming pools be fully fenced.
+This is negotiable.
+We recommend however that landlords employ the regular services of a pool specialist and incorporate the cost into the rent.
+Note that the law requires all spa and swimming pools be fully fenced.
 We recommend to all our property owners that they check with the local council to ensure that the pool meets these regulations before tenanting.
 As a tenant you should also check out the pool, its surrounds and its equipment.

 Who pays for insurance?